 - b.
 Credit: Separate Record of re-submission/rejections cases to be kept.
-Reason for rejected cases to be referred to concerned department at Head Office and CICD and to be kept in Knowledgebase which shall be referred by all concerned. - c.
+Reason for rejected cases to be referred to concerned department at Head Office and CICD.
+CICD will forward the same to AML-CFT unit on quarterly basis for uploading in private list in AML Software. - c.
 Operation: Re-submission cases related to operations should be maintained.
 Account opening rejected due to reasons related to AML/CFT should be recorded and referred to CICD through mail.
-CICD will keep in knowledge base to be referred by all concerned.
+CICD will forward the same to AML-CFT unit on quarterly basis for uploading in private list in AML Software.